x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/manage-hybrid-exchange-recipients-with-management-tools.md

 manager: serdars

 ---
-# Manage recipients using Exchange Server Management tools (Exchange Hybrid Environments)
+# Manage recipients in Exchange Server Hybrid environments using Exchange Server Management tools

+If you keep an Exchange server running just for recipient management, you may be able to shut down your last Exchange server and manage recipients using Windows PowerShell.

+>[!Note]
+>This feature is only available for Exchange Server 2019 April 2020 Cumulative Update or higher.

+## Overview

-In Exchange Hybrid environments, Exchange attributes for on-premises recipients are edited using an active Exchange Server in the on-premises Active Directory.
-The changes are then copied to Azure AD using directory synchronization.
-You have to keep an Exchange Server running if using directory synchronization via the AAD Connect tool.
+In Exchange Hybrid environments, you must have an active Exchange Server to manage recipients attributes.
+First, attributes are edited using an Exchange Server in on-premises Active Directory (AD), that are then copied to Azure AD using directory synchronization.
+On-premises recipients can’t be modified directly in Azure Active Directory (Azure AD) or Exchange Online.
+Therefore customers have to keep an Exchange Server running using directory synchronization via AAD Connect tool.

-However, if you keep an Exchange server running just for recipient management, you may be able to shut down your last Exchange server and manage recipients using Windows PowerShell.
+## Will this work for me?

 An updated version of the Exchange Management Tools is now available that eliminates the need for a running Exchange server if all of the following are true:

 - Have migrated all mailboxes and public folders to Exchange Online